Personal tips from a successful blog writer with thousands of readers!

 3. Engage your audience

 People forget that blogging is from the web 2.0 era.
 Web 2.0 (which has now been around for so long that it’s no longer “new”) refers to the era of user-generated content.
-This is vastly different to traditional content mediums (like magazines & newpapers) where only the content only comes from the publisher.
+This is vastly different to traditional content mediums (like magazines & newpapers) where the content only comes from the publisher.
 In web 2.0, any random person could generate content or add to the content.
 Blogging is a form of web 2.0 since any user can blog but also other users can leave comments which in turn contributes to the original content.

 My point is…reply to your reader’s comments.